 The Board approved a Capital and Dividend Policy which sets out the Group's approach to capital allocation including the prioritisation of capital maintenance to support operational resilience.
 Review of the Group's capital allocation is undertaken annually and any decision regarding dividend distribution is subject to the capital maintenance requirements set out in the policy.
-The Group is not restricted by any externally imposed capital requirements but pursuant to its capital allocation policy, the Board has approved the allocation of €1.55m of its Group Retained Earnings as at 31 December 2023 as non-distributable.
+The Group is not restricted by any externally imposed capital requirements but, pursuant to its capital allocation policy, the Board has approved the allocation of $\[ \in \] 2.15m$ of 2024 profits as non-distributable, bringing the total non-distributable Group Retained Earnings to $\[ \in \] 3.7m$ .